pedro-miguel-rodrigues/Undrive/README.md

 * Space
   * Transportation takes a vast amount of urban space

-In the development of this project before we started with the Application we developed a Value Proposition and a Business Model Canvas shown in [a link](https://github.com/pedro-miguel-rodrigues/Undrive/blob/main/User%20Research%20Plan.ppsx)
+In the development of this project before we started with the Application we developed a Value Proposition and a Business Model Canvas shown in [User Research Plan](https://github.com/pedro-miguel-rodrigues/Undrive/blob/main/User%20Research%20Plan.ppsx)